nymanjens/piga/README.md

 - Unpack the archive
 - Open `conf/application.conf` in the unpacked folder:
   - Configure a database.
-The easiest way is to set up a MariaDB server locally, create an empty database called `facto` and configure it as follows:
+The easiest way is to set up a MariaDB server locally, create an empty database called `piga` and configure it as follows:

 ```
 db.default.driver=com.mysql.jdbc.Driver